Last Update: 5/26/17 (Transmittal I-2-206)

-When a hearing office (HO) receives a request for hearing (RH), the HO staff will also ensure receipt of the current claim(s) file.
+When a hearing office (HO) receives a request for hearing, the HO staff will also ensure receipt of the current claim(s) file.
 HO staff will usually not have to take any action to obtain the claim(s) file.
-New electronic cases will appear in daily Case Processing and Management System (CPMS) reports and HO staff can access electronic claim(s) files after the servicing field office (FO) transfers jurisdiction to the HO.
-If the claim(s) file is paper, the FO will generally forward the claim(s) file to the HO with the RH; or, when the claim(s) file is paper and the Appeals Council remands the case, the Appeals Council will send the claim(s) file with the remand.
+New electronic cases will appear in daily Case Processing and Management System reports, and HO staff can access electronic claim(s) files after the servicing field office (FO) transfers jurisdiction to the HO.
+If the claim(s) file is paper, the FO will generally forward the claim(s) file to the HO with the request for hearing; or, when the claim(s) file is paper and the Appeals Council remands the case, the Appeals Council will send the claim(s) file with the remand.
 When an HO does not receive a paper claim(s) file with a request for hearing or remand order, it will follow the instructions in HALLEX I-2-1-11.

 B. Organization of Claim(s) File

-A claim(s) folder, whether electronic or paper, contains six sections.
+A claim(s) file, whether electronic or paper, contains six sections.
 Generally, claim(s) files are organized as follows:

-For detailed information about two-part paper folders, a description of how to organize each part, procedures for when a paper folder is full, and other related information, see POMS DI 70005.005.
+For detailed information about two-part paper claim(s) files, a description of how to organize each part, procedures for when a paper claim(s) file is full, and other related information, see POMS DI 70005.005.

 C. Routing of Paper Claim(s) File

-The usual routing of a claim(s) file for an HO is as follows:
+The usual routing of a paper claim(s) file for an HO is as follows:

-If an administrative law judge (ALJ) issues an unfavorable decision or dismissal, the HO sends the claim(s) file to the Office of Disability Adjudication and Review (ODAR) Mega-site in case the claimant appeals the claim(s).
-The ODAR Mega-site retains the claim(s) file until the retention time to hold the file expires.
-(See HALLEX I-2-1-10 D for retention periods for claim(s) files.)
-When a retention period expires, the ODAR Mega-site sends the claim(s) file to the folder servicing operation, which sends the claim(s) file to the Federal Records Center.
+If an administrative law judge (ALJ) issues an unfavorable decision or dismissal, the HO will send the claim(s) file to the Social Security Administration's National Records Center (SSANRC), which retains the claim(s) file until the retention period expires.
+(See HALLEX I-2-1-10 D for retention periods of claim(s) files.)

-If an ALJ issues a favorable decision, the HO sends the claim(s) file to the effectuating component (processing service center (PSC) for title II claims and FO for title XVI claims).
-After taking all necessary actions, the effectuating component sends the claim(s) file to the folder servicing operation, which sends it to the Federal Records Center.
+If an ALJ issues a favorable decision, the HO sends the claim(s) file to the effectuating component (i.e., processing service center (PSC) for title II claims and FO for title XVI claims).
+After taking all necessary actions, the effectuating component will send the claim(s) file to the folder servicing operation, which will send it to the SSANRC.

-In title II claims, PSC 7 handles effectuation issues for claimants under the age of 53.
-The other PSCs handle effectuation issues for claimants age 53 or older, and their respective jurisdictions are based on the claimant's Social Security number (SSN).
-When a claimant attains age 53 and PSC 7 previously housed a paper claim(s) file, it will send the claim(s) file to the PSC with jurisdiction over the claimant's SSN.
+In title II claims, PSC 7 handles effectuation issues for claimants under the age of 54.
+The other PSCs handle effectuation issues for claimants age 54 or older, and their respective jurisdictions are based on the claimant's Social Security number.

-The retention periods for all claim(s) files are noted in the Table of Contents in the Privacy Act Notices Systems of Records.
+The retention periods for all claim(s) files are noted in the Table of Contents of the Privacy Act Systems of Records Notices.
 For purposes of this provision, the more common claim(s) file retention periods are:

 60-0089: Paper claim(s) files in which the claim was disallowed or unfavorably decided are generally retained for 10 years (title II) or for 6 years, 6 months (title XVI).
 As a general rule, paper claim(s) files in which the claim was favorably decided are retained for approximately 5 years (non-disability) or 10 years (disability) after the last payment is made.